My December: Singles

 However, in an interview with Nashville radio station 107.5 The River, Clarkson said that she released "Sober" so early because she wanted to show the diversity of music in My December.
 In July 2007, "Sober" was a highlight of Clarkson's five-song set at Live Earth at Giants Stadium, with the audience audibly applauding her vocal line during the song's climax near the end.
 It has also been considered as a fan favorite from the album.
 "Sober" did have a featured spot in Clarkson's My December Tour, being played at the start of the encores and receiving a strong audience response.
 No music video was made for the song.

-"One Minute" managed to gain airplay in Australia, which led the label to officially release it as the second single there.
+"One Minute" managed to gain airplay in Australia, which led the label to officially release it as the second single there and the third single overall.
 A CD single was released on September 22, 2007.
 However, it ultimately failed to make a major dent in Australia, debuting at number 36 on the charts before quickly exiting.
-"Don't Waste Your Time" was released as the third and final single.
+"Don't Waste Your Time" was released as the third and final single and the fourth single overall.
 It was released in several European countries via iTunes in fall of 2007.
 It was released as a CD single in Germany in December 2007.
 It was also released in Australia in February 2008.
-A music video was released to promote the song and combined real-life images and computer animated graphics.
+A music video was released to promote the song and combined real-life images and computer-animated graphics.